 Banks in Sweden

-In December 2019, Sweden had a total of 125 banks.
+In December 2022, Sweden had a total of 123 banks.
 They can be divided into four main categories: commercial banks, foreign banks, savings banks and co-operative banks.

-The number of commercial banks and foreign bank branches in Sweden has increased from 62 in 2009 to 78 in 2019.
+The number of commercial banks and foreign bank branches in Sweden has increased from 66 in 2012 to 77 in 2022.
 The increase has occurred above all among Swedish commercial banks, when several credit market institutions have transformed into commercial banks, but also when European banks have opened bank branches in Sweden.

 Commercial banks

 Commercial banks are divided into three groups.
 The largest are the three big Swedish banks: Swedbank, Handelsbanken and SEB.
 These banks are important actors on most segments of the financial market.
+The second group consists of savings banks that have been converted into joint stock companies, often with Swedbank as a shareholder.

 The newly established banks have, in the course of time, increased the selection of financial products and many of these are today regarded as full-service banks for private customers.